Friday, August 27, 2010

 Saturday, August 7, 2010

 The Indische Buurt (which loosely translates to 'Indian District'), is my neighborhood in the city.
 And I love it.
-Diversity is in abundance; the streets have been freshly-refreshed, with new pavers and lighting, and Javastraat is so far proving to be a source of endless inspiration.
-Amsterdam East: a portrait:
+Diversity is in abundance; the streets are freshly-refreshed, with new pavers and lighting, and Javastraat is so far proving to be a source of endless inspiration.
+Amsterdam East: my new home.

 Wednesday, August 4, 2010